-I think the most important problem facing the world is (a) because (a) causes [(b), (c), and (d)].
+I think the most important problem facing the world is (a) because (a) causes [(b),

-However, [(e), (f), and (g)] cause (a) so we must solve those problems in order to solve (a).
+However, [(e), (f), and (g)] cause (a) so we must solve those problems in order to a) Many people in the world are oppressed.
+That's why there is terrorism. b) There is terrorism because there are many people in the world that are op